christopher-ko-law/UFOs/README.md

 ### Filtering by State

 Enter the abbrievated name of a state.
-The state name must match a name in the United States as at this point in time, the dataset only contains data from the United States.
+The state name must match a name in the United States.
+The dataset only contains data from the United States.
 All entries are converted to lower case, so this is not case sensitive.

 ### Filtering by Country